Sign In: 8:00am - 9:00am

 Field Trip Protocol:

 Field trips are included in all camp fees and are communicated in the weekly calendars provided online, at the camp sign-in desk, or at the YMCA Welcome Desk.
 On field trip days, PLEASE BE ON TIME!
 Late arrivals to camp will be required to find alternate care for the day.
 Campers may not be picked up or dropped off at the field trip site.
-Field trips are subject to cancellation or change in location.
+Though field trips may change from time to time due to scheduling conflicts, we strive to replace it with a comparable trip.

 Transportation is provided by AC Transit, BART and chartered buses.

-All camp staff is trained in positive discipline techniques based on our YMCA character values.
+All camp staff is trained in youth development strategies and positive redirection techniques based on our YMCA character values.
 In the event of a behavioral problem, written reports will be completed and conversations will be held with the parents to try to resolve the issue.
 The YMCA reserves the right to contact a parent/guardian at any time for immediate pick-up from camp if necessary.
 The YMCA may remove any camper from the program at the Director’s discretion if problematic behavior continues.

-If your child has any special needs, please inform the Director at the time of registration.
+If your child has any special needs, please inform the Youth Program Director, Kylie Crandall email@example.com at the time of registration.
 If the YMCA cannot serve your child due to a lack of expertise or resources, we will try to recommend an alternate summer program.
 On occasion, the Regional Center of the East Bay can reimburse the cost of a camp aide.
 If you are interested in trying to arrange this, please contact us by April 15.

 Each Head Camp Leader carries a cell phone for emergencies.
 In the event of an emergency that requires medical attention, 911 will be contacted and the camper will be taken to the nearest medical facility.
 The parent or guardian will be notified immediately.
 In the event of a natural disaster, campers will continue to be in the care of the YMCA until arrangements are made to return children to their parents/guardians.